It’s that time of year when all the busy bees and the bleating lambs should be putting a spring in your step.

 It goes without saying, but be sure to take care of your plants’ growth if the weather is hot (extremely unlikely, but important nonetheless).

-Open the greenhouse windows and vents to allow the air to circulate to prevent pests getting a grip.
+Open the greenhouse windows and vents to allow the air to circulate to prevent pests from getting a grip.
 Grow marigolds in the greenhouse alongside your veg to prevent whitefly as they don’t like the scent.

 9. Beat The Heat